-Our journey to Mexico started with a traumatic brain injury, followed by years of seizures, blackouts, memory loss, hospitals, doctors, therapists, medication, and two 911 calls.
+The journey hasn’t been easy though.
+It all started with a traumatic brain injury, followed by years of seizures, blackouts, memory loss, hospitals, doctors, therapists, medication, and 911 calls.
 We had to accept health limitations, give up our company shares in a family business, declare bankruptcy, apply for Social Security Disability Insurance, and eventually foreclose on our home.

 I say our journey started with Brad’s brain injury because if it wasn’t for that one event we wouldn’t be here.
 Does that make it okay?
 No. I would much rather have a healthy husband.
 However, I believe when life gives you lemons, you should make lemonade.